Getting Started with Jira

 Let’s Recap!

-• It's ok for a team will make mistakes.
-You need to focus on why we are making mistakes, are we learning from our mistakes and how can we improve as a team to make less mistakes in the future.
+It's ok for a team to make mistakes.
+You need to focus on why mistake have been made, what can be learned from mistakes and how we can improve as a team to make fewer mistakes in the future.